A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion

-From Figs.~\ref{fig:sensitivity_comp_Cirigliano} and \ref{fig:sensitivity_MZ_nat} it is apparent that both titanium (Ti) and vanadium (V) have the advantage that, if coherent conversion is measured in Al, they provide good separation in the relative conversion rates produced by the dipole, scalar, and vector interactions.
-This makes them useful for determining the type of physics responsible for a coherent conversion.
-From a practical point-of-view, Ti and V can be readily obtained in solid, foil form.
-In addition, Table~\ref{table:elements} shows that the mean lifetime of a muonic Ti or V atom is much shorter than for Al, but is not so short that pion-induced background would overwhelm the conversion signal.
-Both Ti and V have smaller average decay fractions than Al, meaning lower decay backgrounds for the same number of stopped muons.
-For all these reasons Ti and V are popular choices for the next generation of conversion measurements, assuming a signal in Mu2e or COMET.
+We have considered only coherent contributions from dipole, scalar, and vector interaction, as these conversion rates are enhanced by $A^2$.
+Spin-dependent (SD) contributions, which do not have this coherent enhancement, have been studied in Refs.~\cite{Davidson2018,Davidson2019,noel,Haxton2024}.
+The dipole, scalar, and vector operators contribute to the Spin-independent (SI) rate, while axial, tensor, and pseudoscalar operators contribute to the SD rate.
+The SD rate depends on the distribution of spin in the nucleus \cite{Cirigliano2017}, and therefore requires detailed modeling of the target nucleus.
+In most models, SI conversion dominates due to this $A^{2}$ enhancement, but this is not true in all models.
+For example, Ref.~\cite{Fuyuto2023} describes how the SD interaction induced by ALP$-\pi^{0}$ mixing is the leading contribution to $\mu \to e$ conversion in models where axion-like particles (ALPs) induce the conversion.
+Consequently, the spin of the target nuclei is important in unraveling the Lorentz structure of the New Physics.

-Lithium (Li) is another potential alternative target material.
-The muonic lifetime in Li is close to the free muon lifetime; as a result, the survival fraction is just a few percent.
-The relative proportion of decays would be much larger than in Al, meaning more decay background for the same number of stopped muons.
-Due to the much smaller survival fraction, reaching the same sensitivity as aluminum would require much longer running time.
-From a practical point of view, a Li foil target is feasible.
-Lithium has been used in foil form in a a transition radiation detector\cite{BNL-CERN-Syracuse-Yale1977}.
-Since Li has a much lower density, $\sim$ 4 times less than Al, stopping the same number of muons would require a much larger target volume.
+From a single Al conversion measurement, we will not know the form of the coupling.
+Figs.~\ref{fig:sensitivity_comp_Cirigliano} and \ref{fig:sensitivity_MZ_nat} show that if conversion is measured in Al, both titanium (Ti) and vanadium (V) have the advantage of providing good separation in the relative conversion rates produced by the dipole, scalar, and vector interactions.
+This makes them useful for determining the type of physics responsible.
+From a practical point of view, Table~\ref{table:elements} shows that the mean lifetime of a muonic Ti or V atom is not so short that pion-induced backgrounds would overwhelm the conversion signal.
+Ti and V have smaller average decay fractions than Al, meaning lower decay backgrounds for the same number of stopped muons.
+For these reasons Ti and V are viable target choices for the next generation of conversion measurements.
+Natural titanium has several stable isotopes with different spins and separated isotopes of Ti are not readily available in the quantities needed for a target of $\sim 200$ g.
+Employing a natural Ti target introduces odd-nucleon isotopes which could produce a non-zero SD response.
+These SD contributions could be distinguished from the coherent SI response \cite{Haxton2022}, however, this mixing of isotopes complicates the unraveling of SD and SI conversion rates.
+Vanadium is an attractive alternative; it provides the same physics benefits (increased survival fraction, similar muonic lifetime, {\it etc.}) with the advantage that it has a single stable isotope, $^{51}$V (spin $\frac{7}{2}$), with $>$~99$\%$ abundance.